| Title: | Causal Inference for Qualitative Outcomes |

 Binary treatment indicator. |

-Under a difference-in-difference design, identification requires that the probabilities time shift for for class
+Under a difference-in-difference design, identification requires that the probabilities time shift for for class evolve similarly for the treated and control groups (parallel

-).
-If this assumption holds, we can recover the probability of shift on the treated for class
+trends on the probability mass functions of ).
+If this assumption holds, we can recover the probability of shift on the treated for class :

 consider the following linear model:

-is our estimate of the probability shift on the treated for class
+The OLS estimate of is our estimate of the probability shift on the treated for class m.
+Standard errors are clustered at the unit level and used to construct

 conventional confidence intervals.

-An object of class causalQual
+An object of class causalQual.

 Riccardo Di Francesco